Kevin Cash: Tampa Bay Devil Rays

+On December 12, 2004, Cash was traded to the then-Tampa Bay Devil Rays for pitcher Chad Gaudin.
+He began the season on the disabled list with a shoulder injury, but returned to the majors in June and hit a home run on the first pitch of his first at-bat.
+He hit just .161 in 13 games and was optioned to Triple-A on July 22.

-After the 2004 season, Cash was traded to the then-Tampa Bay Devil Rays for pitcher Chad Gaudin.
-With the Devil Rays in 2005, Cash appeared in 13 games, batting .161 with two home runs and two RBIs.
-On April 5, 2006, Cash was designated for assignment by Tampa Bay, and after clearing waivers, reported to the Triple-A Durham Bulls, where he spent the entire 2006 season, appearing in 78 games.
-After the season, he became a free agent.
+On April 5, 2006, Cash was designated for assignment by Tampa Bay.
+He cleared waivers and was outrighted to the Durham Bulls, where he spent the entire 2006 season.